apache/polaris/docs/quickstart.md

 {"clientId": "XXXX", "clientSecret": "YYYY"}
 ```

-Now, we grant the [principal role](./entities.md#principal-role) we created, and grant the [catalog role](./entities.md#catalog-role) the principal role we created.
+Now, we grant the [principal role](./entities.md#principal-role) and the [catalog role](./entities.md#catalog-role) to the principal role we created.
 For more information on these entities, please refer to the linked documentation.

 ```
 ./polaris \